-Update (July 16, 2020): Apple fixed the underlying OS issue described below in macOS 10.15.6.
-We'll have a CCC update out in the next week or so that puts our workaround on the back burner.
+Update (July 16, 2020): Apple fixed the underlying OS issue described below in macOS 10.15.6, and the CCC 5.1.20 update puts our workaround on the back burner.
 Every challenge opens up new opportunities, and that's actually how we're seeing this incident in retrospect.
 Rather than just hoping for a fix, we invested in a solution, and that solution puts us in a solid position for the next major OS.

 Update (May 29, 2020): This issue is now addressed in CCC 5.1.18, which is available for immediate download – CCC can make bootable backups of macOS 10.15.5.
 Choose "Check for Updates" from the Carbon Copy Cloner menu to get the latest version of CCC.
 Special thanks to my team members for helping put this release together so quickly, the folks at Wordcrafts for a wicked-fast turnaround on these UI translations, and for several beta testers that helped us knock out some kinks along the way.

 Early last week we discovered an APFS filesystem bug in a beta of macOS 10.15.5.
 The technical details of the bug are laid out below, but the short version is that we're no longer able to use our own file copier to establish an initial bootable backup of a macOS Catalina System volume.
 To be very clear – existing backups are unaffected, and this has no effect on CCC's ability to preserve your data, nor any effect on the integrity of the filesystems on your startup disk or your backup disk.
 The impact of this bug is limited to the initial creation of a bootable backup.

 So that's a lemon...
 But hey, summer has arrived here in the northern hemisphere, so let's make some lemonade!